The-LukeZ/twitter-x-discord-forwarder/README.md

    - `DISCORD_WEBHOOK_TOKEN`: Your Discord Webhook Token
    - `WORKER_SECRET`: A random string to secure your endpoint (for manual triggering) If not set, manual triggering will be disabled.

-5. Login with Wrangler using `npx wrangler login`.
+5. Login with Wrangler using `pnpx wrangler login`.
 6. Deploy the Worker with `pnpm run deploy`.

 ## License